ayaneshsarkar/heisenberg/README.md

 - If don't prefer use `npm run gulp-sass` OR `npm run dev` everytime you change something you may want to use `npm run gulp-watch` OR `npm run watch`.
 - **There you go!
 You just learned how to add Sass or CSS in the HeisenbergMVC.**

+## JavaScript

+Ofcourse, you are going to use JavaScript.

+Many versions of popular browsers don't support ES7 or Async-Await code.
+We made sure you will not have the problem.

+We will be using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile JavaScript to ES6 which is readable by almost all browsers.
+We could have used [Gulp](https://gulpjs.com/) like we used to compile Sass, but it is sensible to use [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile JavaScript, it is a far better choice.

+Here are the steps on how to use Javascript to HeisenbergMVC.

+- Go to `app/resources/js/app.js`.
+- Whatever JavaScript you want to write, has to be written at `app.js`.
+- You may want to create a folder inside the `app/resources/js/` and add the `.js` files which you want to import in the `app.js` file.
+This is a traditional JavaScript folder structure.

+- If you want to rename `app.js`, you also need to make changes to the `webpack.config.js` file in the root folder.
+- JavaScript will be compiled to single `index.js` file at `public/js` folder which you can add into the body of your `.php` file.

+- The changes will take place after you run `npm run webpack` OR `npm run dev`.
+- If you don't want to run `npm run webpack` OR `npm run dev` every time you make changes, then you may run `npm run webpack-watch` OR `npm run watch`.

+- **There you go!
+You just learned how to add JavaScript in the HeisenbergMVC.**